 Day 2.
 Sightseeing Sofia.
 Transfer and visit of Rila Monastery (UNESCO).
-Transfer and overnight in Plovdiv.

 Day 4.
 Transfer to the Valley of Roses and Thracian kings.
 Rose-oil distillery and Kazanluk Thracian Tomb (UNESCO) to be visited.
 Transfer and guided tour of the Old Town of Nessebar (UNESCO).
 Overnight in Nessebar.

 One of the products that are an unmistakable symbol of Bulgaria is the rose oil and the roses it is made of.
 The rose bushes grow in a specific area of Bulgaria known as the Rose Valley.
 You will explore this area and learn how, where, and when the rose oil is produced.
 The Thracian Tomb of Kazanluk UNESCO World Heritage Site is also on the tour’s agenda.
 Transfer to Nessebar – a town on the Black Sea coast.
 Located on a peninsula is the Old Town with its many churches, old houses and rich history are the reasons why it has been added to the UNESCO World Heritage List more than 20 years ago.
 Guided tour of the Old Nessebar and overnight in the town.

 Day 5.
 Transfer to Varna and tour the city’s center.
 Drive to Veliko Tarnovo with an en-route stop at Madara Horseman (UNESCO) and the village of Arbanassi.
 Overnight in Veliko Tarnovo.